midnightxyzw/bdo-nsfw/PAZ/README.md

 Feel free to fork and modify it however you like.

-# v0.1.1 Release Notes (06/25/2024)
+# v0.2.0 Release Notes (06/26/2024)

-- Verified against 06/19/2024 official patch of NA game server.
+- Verified against 06/26/2024 official patch on NA server.

 - What's New:
-  - Underwear removed for Woosa and Maegu.
+  - Removed resorpless 3.6f nude mod.
+Replaced it with brand new script generated armor removal mod that supports all current classes and is compatible with PartCutGen.exe
-  - Removed hard coded partcutdesc.xml from armor removal patch.
-Now requires to run PartCutGen.exe before patching.
+  - Removed hard coded partcutdesc.xml.
+Now it is requires to run PartCutGen.exe before patching.
+  - Woosa
+    - Underwear mesh/texture removed.
+Will show nude in underwear mode.

-- Known Issues:
+  - Maegu
+    - Underwear mesh/texture removed.
+Will show nude in underwear mode.
   - Ranger:
-    - Body part missing when wearing some cash shop armor.
-Looks fine in underwear mode.
+    - Fixed missing body part in some cash shop outfits.
-  - Dark Knight:
+  - Sorceress:
-    - Body part missing when wearing some cash shop armor.
-Looks fine in underwear mode.
+    - Fixed missing pelvis mesh.
   - Nova:
-    - Skin has dark marks when wearing cash shop armor.
-Looks normal when wearing underwear only.
-  - Sorceress:
-    - Body missed one pelvis mesh when wearing some cash shop armor.
+    - Fixed shadows on body
   - Mystic:
-    - Skin has dark marks when wearing cash shop armor.
-Looks normal when wearing underwear only.
+    - Fixed shadows on body

+- Known Issues:
+  - Dark Knight:
+    - Body part missing when wearing Darkborne Rose custom.

 # v0.1.0 Release Notes (06/23/2024)